abhijit-c/LatinTranslations/Pliny/letters/emperortrajan.md

 - *inciderunt* from *incido, incidere, incidi, incasus* is 3rd plural perfect active indicative, meaning to happen.

-    Soon with the handling itself, as it is accustomed to be done, spreading his crime more appearances happened.
+    Soon because of the very handling, as it is accustomed to be done, with the crime spreading itself more appearances happened.

 13. *Propositus est libellus sine auctore multorum nomina continens.*